arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 10/09/2022 21:30 (UTC)`.
+The last change was detected on `Monday 10/10/2022 00:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code